Dental Crowns Frankfort

 • Restore a broken or severely worn tooth

-Crowns are typically made from porcelain to provide both strength and a natural appearance.
+Dental crowns are typically made from porcelain to provide both strength and a natural appearance.
 Once treatment is complete, continue routine brushing and flossing.
 Keep regular office visits to help your crown last many years.

 Our Dental Office